JMLeiva/Jackal-RGSSEditor/README.md

 # JML - RGSSEditor
 RGSS (1, 2, 3) Code Editor for RPGMakerXP, RPGMakerVX & RPGMakerVX Ace.

 This editor is intended to replace the (limited) built int editor of the RPG Maker series.
+It's developed in ruby, and uses FXRuby for GUI, and FXGUI's Scintilla wrapper for the text editor.

 ## Main Features